thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [GetAddressInfo](core-api-ref-remote-procedure-calls-wallet#getaddressinfo): returns information about the given Dash address. **Updated in Dash Core 18.0.0**
 * [GetAddressesByLabel](core-api-ref-remote-procedure-calls-wallet#getaddressesbylabel): returns a list of every address assigned to a particular label. **_New in Dash Core 0.17.0_**
 * [GetBalance](core-api-ref-remote-procedure-calls-wallet#getbalance): gets the balance in decimal dash across all accounts or for a particular account. *Updated in Dash Core 18.1.0*
+* [GetBalances](core-api-ref-remote-procedure-calls-wallet#getbalances): returns an object with all balances denominated in DASH. *Updated in Dash Core 18.2.0*
 * [GetNewAddress](core-api-ref-remote-procedure-calls-wallet#getnewaddress): returns a new Dash address for receiving payments.
 If an account is specified, payments received with the address will be credited to that account. **_Updated in Dash Core 0.17.0_**
 * [GetRawChangeAddress](core-api-ref-remote-procedure-calls-wallet#getrawchangeaddress): returns a new Dash address for receiving change.
 This is for use with raw transactions, not normal use.
 * [GetReceivedByAddress](core-api-ref-remote-procedure-calls-wallet#getreceivedbyaddress): returns the total amount received by the specified address in transactions with the specified number of confirmations.
 It does not count coinbase transactions. *Updated in Dash Core 0.13.0*